biolab/orange3/doc/visual-programming/source/exporting-models/index.md

 # Exporting Models

 Predictive models can be saved and re-used.
-Models are saved as Python [pickle](https://docs.python.org/3/library/pickle.html) format.
+Models are saved in Python [pickle](https://docs.python.org/3/library/pickle.html) format.

 ![](load-save-model.png)